 An Incomplete is a temporary grade given when you are unable to complete a small part of the course requirements or cannot take the final examination due to illness or other justifiable circumstances.
 You must present a valid reason for not completing all requirements and must arrange with the instructor to complete the course.
 One semester is the maximum time permitted to complete coursework; otherwise the Incomplete will be changed to F and may result in academic probation or academic dismissal.
 Incomplete grade for... ...must be completed by

-Fall semester Spring semester
+must be completed

 Spring semester

+Fall semester

-Intersession Spring semester
+Spring semester

-Summer session Fall semester
+Fall semester